No fancy smoker needed to make incredibly delicious bacon!

 The instructions below are adapted from Michael Ruhlman’s wonderful book, Charcuterie (written with Brian Polcyn).
 Ruhlman’s writing has been at the heart of much of my learning about food over the past decade or so and he continually inspires me to happily push my limits in the kitchen.
 As he says, “There are plenty of reasons not to cure bacon: fear should not be among them.
 Bacon is life itself: embrace it!”

-2 pounds fresh pork belly (you’ll likely need to order this from a butcher shop)
+- 2 pounds (1 kg) fresh pork belly (you’ll likely need to order this from a butcher shop)

-1 teaspoon curing salt #1 (check with a local sausage maker or order online; it’s often called pink curing salt, because it gives cured meats a pinkish hue)
+- 1 teaspoon (5 mL) curing salt #1 (check with a local sausage maker or order online; it’s often called pink curing salt, because it gives cured meats a pinkish hue)

-2 tablespoons maple sugar or maple syrup (can substitute with brown sugar)
+- 2 tablespoons (30 mL) maple sugar or maple syrup (can substitute with brown sugar)

-1 tablespoon juniper berries, lightly crushed (optional but fantastic)
+- 1 tablespoon (15 mL) juniper berries, lightly crushed (optional but fantastic)

-equipment needed: large zip lock bag, 2 cups wood chips (available at most hardware stores)
+Equipment needed: large zip lock bag, 4 cups wood chips (available at most hardware stores).

 - Mix all the seasoning ingredients together in a small bowl.